wawiesel/Testing123/README.rst

 Embedded Packages
 -----------------

-Testing123_ includes the BootsOnTheGround_ package as a git subtree, and depends on GoogleTest as a Third Party Library (TPL).
+Testing123_ bootstraps the BootsOnTheGround_ package and depends on GoogleTest as a Third Party Library (TPL).
 BootsOnTheGround includes TriBITS_.

 If you use Testing123 for testing a combined project/package,